 information about editing your book

-your book cover can mean hero or zero
+your book cover can mean sale or stale

-importance of publishing printed books and digital books
+importance of publishing both printed books and eBooks

 to excel in the marketplace with social media and metadata

 This guide is essential to any Wrimo that wants to learn the

 best way to go from manuscript to marketplace.
 Oh, and it’s entirely free.
 Get

 your copy now.